Close Banner

 Disney's Hollywood Studios

 Minnie Mouse once again hosts a yuletide gathering for all her friends at Hollywood & Vine.
 Santa Goofy returns, along with Minnie and more in their holiday best.
-The holiday version runs from Nov.
-8, 2023, to Jan.
-4, 2024.

 Disney's Animal Kingdom

-Holidays at Animal Kingdom — Merry Menagerie arctic fox
+Disney World Christmas — Merry Menagerie arctic fox

 Disney Springs

 Don't froget about Disney Springs as you plan your holiday hopping tour!
-The entertainment, shopping and dining area is filled with festive decor, fun photo-ops and the chance to say hello to Santa, who is available for individualized time.
+The entertainment, shopping and dining area is filled with festive decor, fun photo-ops and the chance to say hello to Santa, who is available for one-on-one time.

 Guests visiting areas within Town Center encounter magical snowfall in the evening.
-Jock Lindsey once again turns his hangar bar into Jock Lindsey’s Holiday Bar, complete with delightful holiday décor and a delicious limited-time menu filled with festive favorites.
+Jock Lindsey once again turns his hangar bar into Jock Lindsey’s Holiday Bar, complete with delightful holiday decor and a delicious limited-time menu filled with festive favorites.

 Meeting Santa During the Holidays at Disney World